How to Apply

 Does the School of Architecture host an Open House?

-We host Graduate Open Houses throughout the year.
+We host Graduate Open Houses and information sessions throughout the year.
 Information on Open House dates can be found on our website under “Events.”
 If you are interested in attending a Graduate Open House, please contact William Wildman for more information about the day’s schedule.
 The Graduate Open House includes a number of sessions where you can meet with students and professors, the Director of the Graduate Program in Architecture, the Director of the MPS program, and the Director of the MSRED program.

 If you are traveling to New Orleans and visiting the campus at any other time, please make arrangements with William to meet with the administration.